milvus-io/milvus/CODE_REVIEW.md

 - Do unit tests cover all the important code branches?

-- What about the edge cases and failure handling path?
+- What about the edge cases and failure handling paths?

 - Do we need better layering and abstraction?